-An excellent example to use is choosing guest blogging as your link building campaign.
-The idea is to identify authoritative blogs with relevance to your field and approach the owner to request if you can do a guest post on their websites.
+An excellent example to use is choosing guest blogging as your link-building campaign.
+The idea is to identify authoritative blogs relevant to your field and approach the owner to request if you can do a guest post on their websites.
 Guest blogging is easy to achieve if you have quality and authoritative content on your websites too, more bloggers wouldn’t mind associating with you.

 The same applies to infographics.
 Before you create one, ask yourself who will care about the content to link to it.
 This bit is crucial and probably the most challenging one in link building.
 Finding viewers of your content and getting them to care enough to link to it takes time and effort.

 So, how do you influence people to care enough to link back to your web page?
 The idea is to entice your audience with a hook that will pull them to engage with your content.
 Before you do outreach, some of the hooks you can use to create an angle include: